GlasslabGames/GlassLabSDK-js/README.md

 It will be up to the client to update the game UI properly using the match information, which is retrieved upon a successful pollMatches() call.

+*Finally, only games that are configured to allow multiplayer will have access to these APIs.
+Contact a GlassLab admin if you wish to configure your game for multiplayer.*

 Callbacks
 ---------